Minors of a random binary matroid

-Then we let $\bB^*$ be obtained from $\bB_1$ by removing row $i$ and then we can extend it to an $n_3^*\times n_3^*$ non-singular submatrix of $\bL_2^*$.
+Then we let $\bB^*$ be obtained from $\bB_1$ by removing row $i$ and then we can extend it to an $n_2^*\times n_2^*$ non-singular submatrix of $\bL_2^*$.
 We need to argue that $\bB^*$ has many ones and zeros in each row.
 For this we need to argue about sums of rows of the matrix $\bB_1^*$ which has $k$ or $k-1$ ones in each column and at least $k/10$ ones in each row.
 The row we deleted from $\bB_1$ came by considering $\bL_1$ which is independent of $\bB_1$ and so the ones in each column of $\bB_1^*$ are still randomly chosen subject to the row constraints.
-Now the number of ones in a row of $\bX$ is dominated by the binomial $Bin(n/4,k/n)$ and so w.h.p. the maximum nunber of ones in any row is $O(\log n)$.
 We can then argue via Lemma \ref{lemrank} that ${(\bB^*)}^{-1}$ has many ones and zeros in each row.

 We write